bendiogene/ConflictAwareLLM/README.md

 This repository contains code for reproducing our empirical studies, which evaluate:

-- The feasibility of tri-state classification using activation and gradient features
+- The feasibility of tri-state classification using activation and gradient features (in addition to output only features)

 - The effect of non-dissonant updates on preserving prior knowledge

-- The challenges posed by dissonant updates
+- The challenges posed by dissonant updates on preserving old knowledge

 The experiments are described in the paper "In praise of stubbornness: The Case for Cognitive-Dissonance Aware Continual Update of Knowledge in LLMs".
 The experiments are organized into different scripts, each corresponding to a specific experiment in the study.